provectus/streaming-data-platform/README.md

 ```

 #### Analytical Queries
-Kinesis Streams are snapshotted and compacted in S3 for Data Lake type of workloads.
-Each table stores data streams (Bids, Clicks, Impressions and Aggregations) data type in json or [parquet](https://parquet.apache.org/).
+Kinesis Streams are snapshotted and compacted in Amazon S3 for a Data Lake type of workloads.
+Each table stores a data streams (Bids, Clicks, Impressions, and Aggregations) data type in json or [parquet](https://parquet.apache.org/).

 The following tables are available for Athena queries:
 - parquet_aggregates and raw_aggregates